 Overview of Sesame Street at SeaWorld Orlando

 I can tell you how to get to Sesame Street!
-Located right next to Shamu Stadium, the new six-acre land replaced the former Shamu’s Happy Harbor children’s area.
+Located right next to the Orca Encounter stadium, the six-acre land replaced the former Shamu’s Happy Harbor children’s area.
 From the moment you step in, you become a Sesame Street resident.
 Lily was so excited to ring Bernie and Ernie’s doorbell for the first time.
 Even though the attractions and rides are meant for the tadpoles, frog parents will surely be hit with nostalgia, as the area stays true to the show that they also grew up with.

 SeaWorld Orlando kept many of the original rides from Shamu’s Happy Harbor, but they have all been updated to reflect the new Sesame Street theme.
 We think they did a frogtastic job!